Last year was an extremely difficult one.

 Here is where I will write about my unexpected life.
 My life with Lebers Hereditary Optic Neuropathy.
 Lebers what???
 Let’s just call it “LHON” from now on.
 That’s a lot easier!

-I haven’t been blind for very long.
+I haven’t been legally blind for very long.
 I’m one of the new kids on the LHON block.
 It’s so rare, you will not find many of us around.
 I was diagnosed with LHON on September 24, 2013.
 That was the day my life changed forever.
 I had never heard of LHON and knew nothing about it.
-As usual, I thought to myself, “Oh, I can handle this… I got this!”
-YEP… I went right into the comfortable world of DENIAL!
-I like it there….
-I have control of everything and I don’t have to accept anything.
-La la la la la… I’m not listening…La la la la la….
+As usual, I thought to myself, “Oh, I can handle this.
+Yep.
+I got this!”.
+I went right into the comfortable world of DENIAL!
+I love it there.
+I have control of everything, I don’t have to accept anything, and there is an all you can eat and drink wine and chocolate buffet.
+La la la la…This isn’t happening… la la la la la… I’m not listening…La la la la la…Where’s the wine?

-Some of you who see me all the time might think… “She doesn’t look blind.
-She doesn’t walk around with sunglasses, a white cane, or a guide dog.
+Some of you who see me all the time might think, “Hmm… She doesn’t look blind.
+Her eyes look the same, she doesn’t walk around with sunglasses, a white cane, or a guide dog.
 Is she really blind?”
-Well… Let me explain.
-Since April 2013, LHON has slowly taken away my central vision (the center area of my eyesight), and left me with blurry peripheral vision, no depth perception, and very little color recognition.
+Ok, let me explain.
+Since April 2013, LHON has slowly taken away my central vision (the center area of my eyesight) from one eye and then the other. leaving me with fuzzy peripheral vision, unable to focus or see detail, no depth perception, and very little color recognition.
 My world is mostly black-and-white, and various shades of gray.
-Basically, it’s like looking through cloudy water that has snowy static swirling around all the time… and nothing in the center.
-My vision tests show I’m currently something ridiculous like 2o/800 and THAT, my friends is blind.
+Basically, it’s like looking through cloudy water or frosted glass, that has snowy “static” swirling around all the time.
+And, there is nothing in the center.
+Like a circular blank canvas.
+My vision tests show I’m currently something ridiculous like 2o/800 and down to counting fingers, and THAT, my friends is blind.
 Legally blind.